CQ DX Marathon

 Summary of Changes 2024 vs 2025

-There are a few major changes in the 2025 rules vs those of 2024.
+There are a number of changes in the 2025 rules vs. those of 2024.
 These are summarized below:

 • Two class changes that have been added.
 The Formula Class has been split into two sections.
 Those that have entered in the past with a 100W maximum power output, and a new class for those who wish to operate under the same Formula rules but can operate at the maximum permissible output allowed by their license class.